MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-order.md

 services: project-madeira
 documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-financials
+ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: design, order
-ms.date: 07/01/2017
+ms.date: 10/01/2019
 ms.author: sgroespe
+redirect_url: design-details-handling-reordering-policies
-ms.openlocfilehash: 3a0014a80bd4f1f6c786638ddec23a1852c9a635
+ms.openlocfilehash: 09ef0ab320b2f7c19c0484f05efe7b3ae1fa41f7
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 10/01/2019
-ms.locfileid: "1239146"
+ms.locfileid: "2303140"
 ---
 # <a name="design-details-order"></a>Design Details: Order
 In a make-to-order environment, an item is purchased or produced to exclusively cover a specific demand.
 Typically it relates to A-items, and the motivation for choosing the order reordering policy can be that the demand is infrequent, the lead-time is insignificant, or the required attributes vary.

-The program creates an order-to-order link, which acts as a preliminary connection between the supply, a supply order or inventory, and the demand that it is going to fulfill.
+The application creates an order-to-order link, which acts as a preliminary connection between the supply, a supply order or inventory, and the demand that it is going to fulfil.

 Apart from using the Order policy, the order-to-order link can be applied during planning in the following ways:

 * When using the Make-to-Order manufacturing policy to create multi-level or project type production orders (producing needed components on the same production order).
 * When using the Sales Order Planning feature to create a production order from a sales order.

 Even if a manufacturing company considers itself as a make-to-order environment, it might be best to use a Lot-for-Lot reordering policy if the items are pure standard without variation in attributes.
 As a result, the system will use unplanned inventory and only accumulates sales orders with the same shipment date or within a defined time bucket.

 ## <a name="order-to-order-links-and-past-due-dates"></a>Order-to-Order Links and Past Due Dates
 Unlike most supply-demand sets, linked orders with due dates before the planning starting date are fully planned for by the system.
 The business reason for this exception is that specific demand-supply sets must be synchronised through to execution.
 For more information about the frozen zone that applies to most demand-supply types, see [Design Details: Dealing with Orders Before the Planning Starting Date](design-details-dealing-with-orders-before-the-planning-starting-date.md).

 ## <a name="see-also"></a>See Also
 [Design Details: Reordering Policies](design-details-reordering-policies.md)
 [Design Details: Planning Parameters](design-details-planning-parameters.md)